 There is an optional USB cable to power the device.
 You might already have this in your house, but if you’re moving out on your own or have a vacation house and you want to be able to watch some tv without a huge investment this device would be great. #1 in electronics sales on Amazon.
 (I added this to update the post, so it makes 13 alternatives, FYI)

 - $35 – Get it here Google Chromecast

-Tvfool.com will give you a report according to address, antenna size and a number of other variables it can access how many chanels you should get, at what quality, and from what direction.
-My report said that we should only get one channel very well.
-Sometimes when the weather is bad it seems that way.
+Tvfool.com will give you a report according to your address, antenna size and a number of other variables that it can access.
+It will tell you how many channels you should get, at what quality, and from what direction.

 - Anywhere from $5-100+, Indoor and Outdoor

 - We got two RCA Basic Indoor Antennas.